2004 NBA playoffs: Overview

-The 2004 playoffs was the first appearance for the Memphis Grizzlies in their nine year history which began in Vancouver.
+The 2004 playoffs was the first appearance for the Memphis Grizzlies in their nine-year history which began in Vancouver.
 However, they failed to win a single game in their first 3 playoff appearances (2004, 2005, 2006), before earning their first playoff game and series victories in 2011.

 The Minnesota Timberwolves, entered their eighth consecutive post season.

-The Denver Nuggets' made the playoffs for the first time since 1995.
+The Denver Nuggets made the playoffs for the first time since 1995.

 The New Orleans Hornets made their final postseason appearance as a member of the East.
 They would not make the playoffs again until 2008, as a member of the West (the result of a realignment with the addition of the Charlotte Bobcats in the 2004–05 NBA season).
 Their playoff series with the Miami Heat, led by Dwyane Wade, was the last playoff series where the home team won all seven games until 2008's Boston–Atlanta and Boston–Cleveland playoff series.

 The Houston Rockets made playoffs for the first time since 1999.
 As a result, 2004 was the first time in 14 years that all Texas teams made the playoffs, and the second time (first in ten years) that all former ABA teams made the playoffs.
 This was Steve Francis' only career playoff appearance.

+This was the first postseason since 1998 without Allen Iverson or Tracy McGrady.

 The Miami Heat and the New York Knicks both made the playoffs for the first time since 2001.
-This marked Dwyane Wade’s first postseason appearance and the start of four straight playoff appearances for the Heat.
+This marked Dwyane Wade's first postseason appearance and the start of four straight playoff appearances for the Heat.
 For the Knicks, on the other hand, this was their last appearance until 2011.

 The Portland Trail Blazers and Utah Jazz missed the playoffs for the first time since 1982 and 1983, respectively.